o3de/o3de.org/content/docs/atom-guide/look-dev/tools/atom-tools-viewport.md

 - A model placed at the origin of the scene with a material applied to it.
 - A lighting preset that provides a skybox, image based lighting, directional lights, tone mapping, and other configurable lighting conditions.
 - An optional grid at the origin of the viewport.
-- An optional shadow catcher at the origin of the scene that renders A planar shadow of the viewport model.
+- An optional shadow catcher at the origin of the scene that renders a planar shadow of the viewport model.
 - A toolbar for toggling features and selecting the current model, lighting preset, and render pipeline.

 ![Viewport](/images/atom-guide/tools/viewport.png)